Improves on the popular Agile estimation methods

 Size Ordering: Starting from the original (unordered) list of Epics and Stories; Drop the stories one by one in a new list while keeping the following order: the biggest story at the top and the smallest at the bottom.
 The only question you need to ask yourself is, "Is this bigger than that?"

 Note: The programmers among you understand that this is a simple Insert Sort

-- Effort Points Distribution: This step is done using the following points scale: 1/2, 1, 2, 3, 5, 8, 13, 20, 40 and 100.
-Starting at the bottom of the list, give the value 1/2 to the Stories as you go up the list.
-When you find a Story twice as big as the 1/2 Stories, switch to the value of 1 and continue moving up the list now assigning the value 1.
-Continue this process all the way to the top of the list, incrementing to the next scale value (2, 5, 8 and so forth) as the Story size doubles.
+Effort Points Distribution: This step is done using the following points scale: 1/2, 1, 2, 3, 5, 8, 13, 20, 40 and 100.
+Starting at the bottom of the list, give the value 1/2 to the "crumbs" stories, so small they have no impact on your daily schedule.
+Going up the list, as soon as you find a story bigger than a "crumb", switch to the value of 1 and continue your way up.
+When you find a Story twice as big as the 1 Stories, switch to the value of 2 and continue moving up the list now assigning the value 2.
+Continue this process all the way to the top of the list, incrementing to the next scale value (3, 5, 8 and so forth) as the Story size doubles.
 The only question you need to ask yourself is, "Is this twice as big as that?"

 2 steps, 2 questions, repeated many times.
 Though CrumbScale looks simplistic, the Development Team will discover its many benefits after the first couple of usages.